GiX007/auto-suggest-offline/README.md

 ## Contents

+- `data/` – Supporting data and examples
+  - `examples` - Contains all dummy Jupyter notebooks and corresponding datasets used in the tutorial notebooks
+  - `extracted_data.zip` - Includes 100 replayed samples per operator (groupby, melt, pivot, merge) in the format expected by the system:
+    - `data.csv` (or `left.csv` / `right.csv` for merge) - Input tables for the operator
+    - `param.json` - Parameters used in the operator call

+    **Note**: Due to GitHub file size limits, this dataset is not included in the repository.
+    If you are interested in accessing it, feel free to contact me and I’ll share it via Google Drive.

+  - `test_data` - Contains unseen `.csv` tables used to verify whether a trained single-operator model (`groupby`, `melt`, `pivot`, `merge`) can correctly predict the appropriate operator parameters on new, unobserved inputs.

 - `src/` – Core source code
   - `data/` – Scripts for notebook collection, processing, and replay
     - `sample_loader.py` - Loads individual or batch operator samples from extracted directories (CSV and param.json files)